About Longmire

 The Longmire Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Pierce County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Longmire, Washington residents are available through the local police department and authorized providers in Pierce County.
+Fingerprinting services for Longmire, Washington residents are available through local police (where present) and authorized providers in Pierce County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Pierce County Sheriff's Office for scheduling and fees.

 To register to vote in Longmire, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Pierce County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Longmire, contact the Pierce County Clerk's office for schedules and ballot information.

-Property records for Longmire, Washington are maintained by the Pierce County Assessor's Office and the Pierce County County Auditor.
+Property records for Longmire, Washington are maintained by the Pierce County Assessor's Office and the Pierce County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Pierce County, including parcels in Longmire.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Pierce County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Pierce County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Pierce County offices at the county courthouse.
 The Pierce County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Longmire, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Pierce County Clerk's office issues marriage licenses and maintains marriage records for Pierce County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.